kugiha/twitter-vrc-status/README.md

 # twitter-vrc-status
 Update your twitter location or name according to your VRC status
+日本語の簡単な導入ガイドはこちら！ Japanese Easy Installation Guide -> https://github.com/kugiha/twitter-vrc-status/blob/master/usage-guide-jp.md
 ## Caution
 This tool depends on the VRChat API, which is not officially supported, so this tool might suddenly stop working.
 Be advised that the **request rate over 1 req./min is prohibited**, and it can lead to undesirable consequences.